 Instructions

-• PREP: Preheat the oven to 350 degrees F. Generously grease 12 cavities of a muffin tin with nonstick spray (muffin liners won't work well).
+• Preheat oven to 350°F. Generously grease 12 cavities of a muffin pan with cooking spray (muffin liners won’t work well).

-• BLEND OATS: Add 2 leveled cups of oats to a blender or food processor.
-Blend until the oats resemble flour -- a fine powder.
+• Add 2 leveled cups of oats to a blender or food processor.
+Blend until the oats resemble flour—a fine powder.
 If needed, stir and continue blending to break up larger chunks of oats.
 Pour powdered oats into a large bowl.

-• BLEND OTHER INGREDIENTS: Remove the pits and coarsely chop up the dates.
-Measure to get 3/4 cup and then add into the now-empty blender that you used for the oats.
+• Remove the pits and coarsely chop up the dates.
+Measure to get 3/4 cup and add into the now-empty blender.
 Pour the melted coconut oil on top of the dates.
-Mash a banana to get 3 tablespoons of mashed banana and add that the blender.
-Blend, scraping down the sides as needed, until you get a thick paste.
-Scrape all of this paste out of the blender and add to the bowl with the oats.
+Mash a banana and add to the blender.
+Blend, scraping the sides as needed, until you get a thick paste.
+Scrape all this paste out of the blender and add to the bowl with the oats.

-• FINISH BATTER: In the same bowl, add the maple syrup, grated zucchini (See Note 1), 2 eggs, salt, baking soda, baking powder, cinnamon, nutmeg, and vanilla extract.
-Stir with a wooden spoon or electric hand mixer until you have a thick batter (it will seem very dry at first, but keep stirring).
-Add in the chocolate chips and stir until incorporated.
-Divide the batter evenly among the prepared muffin tin -- the batter should exactly fill 2 cavities about 3/4 the way full.
-If desired, sprinkle a few more miniature chocolate chips on top of the muffins.
+• In the same bowl, add the maple syrup, grated zucchini (see note 1), 2 eggs, salt, baking soda, baking powder, cinnamon, nutmeg, and vanilla extract.
+Stir with a wooden spoon or hand mixer until you have a thick batter (it will seem very dry at first, but keep stirring).
+Add chocolate chips and stir until incorporated.
+Divide the batter evenly among the prepared muffin pan—the batter should exactly fill 2 cavities about 3/4 the way full.
+If desired, sprinkle a few more mini chocolate chips on top of the muffins.

-• BAKE: Bake for 22-26 minutes or until no longer gooey/wet looking on top and the sides are lightly browned.
-Remove from the oven and let stand in the pan for 3-4 minutes before gently removing (use the tines of a fork to gently coax out the muffins) and setting on a cooling rack to finish cooling.
+• Bake for 22–26 minutes or until the sides are lightly browned and the tops are no longer gooey/wet looking.
+Remove from oven and let stand in the pan for 3–4 minutes before gently removing (use a fork to gently coax out the muffins) and setting on a cooling rack to finish cooling.

 Recipe Notes